cashubtc/nutshell/README.md

 #### Request a mint

-This will return a Lightning invoice and a payment hash.
-You have to pay the invoice before you can receive the tokens
+This command will return a Lightning invoice and a payment hash.
+You have to pay the invoice before you can receive the tokens.
+Note: Minting tokens involves two separate steps: requesting a mint, and actually minting tokens (see below).

 ```bash
 poetry run ./cashu --wallet=wallet --mint=420
 ```